aluxnimm/outlookcaldavsynchronizer/README.md

 	- **Synchronization interval (minutes):** Choose the interval for synchronization in minutes, if 'Manual only' is choosen, there is no automatic sync but you can use the 'Synchronize now' menu item.
 	- **Synchronization timespan past (days)** and
 	- **Synchronization timespan future (days)** For performance reasons it is useful to sync only a given timespan of a big calendar, especially past events are normally not necessary to sync after a given timespan.
-	- **Mapping Configuration**: Here you can configure what properties should be synced, only available for appointments and contacts at the moment.
+	- **Mapping Configuration**: Here you can configure what properties should be synced.
 		- For appointments you can choose if you want to map reminders (just upcoming, all or none) and the description body.
 		- *Create events on server in UTC:* Use UTC instead of Outlook Appointment Timezone for creating events on CalDAV server.
 Needed for GMX for example.
 Not recommended for general use, because recurrence exceptions over DST changes can't be mapped and Appointments with different start and end timezones can't be represented.
 		- In *Privacy settings* you can configure if you want to map Outlook private appointments to CLASS:CONFIDENTIAL and vice versa.
 This could be useful for Owncloud for example, if you share your calendar with others and they should see start/end dates of your private appointments.